 Make sure to regularly inspect your newborn dummy for any wear and tear which can become a safety issue.
 Generally, the rule is to replace a dummy every 4-6 weeks.

-We advise you to sterilize BIBS dummies after every use.
+We advise you to sterilise dummies after every use.
 Sterilising dummies will remove any bacteria and prevent your baby from developing an infection.
-It’s quick and easy to sterilise dummies, simply follow these steps:
+It’s quick and easy to sterilise dummies with a steriliser.
+If you don't have one, follow these steps:

-We don’t recommend you put your pacifier in the dishwasher as they often don’t reach a high enough temperature to properly sterilise the dummy.
+We don’t recommend you put your pacifier or baby soother in the dishwasher as they often don’t reach a high enough temperature to properly sterilise the dummy.
 You can keep your dummy clean between sterilising it with warm soapy water.